-Some of the reasons for inactivity are financial, with childcare costs receiving a large amount of attention within the debate.
-Attention here is needed.
-For low-income parents with two children in care there is often little financial benefit to returning to work, and even families with higher levels of income can find their incentives to work slashed by high childcare costs.
+For low-income parents with two children in care, there is often little financial benefit to returning to work, and even families with higher levels of income can find their incentives to work slashed by high daily childcare costs.

 But our reasons for working (or not) are much more than financial.
-We retire later when we enjoy our jobs, have opportunities for growth and (particularly for women) are able to work flexibly.
+We retire later when we enjoy our jobs, have opportunities for growth and can work flexibly.
 Even decisions that seem out of our hands, such as sickness, depend on our work environment.
 Improving organisational environments through better decision-making and communication reduces sickness absence, and some studies have even found that people who enjoy their work are 2.5 times more likely to return from long-term sickness early.

-There have been efforts to ‘Make Work Pay’, but we also need to make sure work works.
+There have been efforts to ‘Make Work Pay’, but we also need to ensure work works.

 “The single most important change employers can make to tempt the over-50s to return or remain is to be more flexible about working hours” – Kim Chaplain, associate director at the Centre for Ageing Better

-It is not just over-50s.
-Two-thirds of parents say flexible working is a top priority, second only to pay (73%) in terms of its importance.
-And flexible work helps individuals who are long-term sick too: a gradual return to work is one of the strongest predictors of long-term retention.
+It is not just the over-50s, since the 2020 Covid Pandemic flexible work has come to be expected.
+Two-thirds of parents say flexible working is a top priority, second only to pay in terms of its importance.
+Flexible work helps individuals who are on long-term sick leave too: a gradual return to work is one of the strongest predictors of long-term retention.

-By making flexible work more visible, this will help to accelerate longer-term cultural change around flexible work.
+Making flexible work more visible will help to accelerate longer-term cultural change around flexible work.
 There are other ways to improve visibility too.
-For example, collecting information on flexible work allowances as part of Full Payment Submissions to HMRC would allow firms that over- or underperform for their sector to be highlighted, and help to identify sectors where movements towards flexible work are lagging behind.
+For example, collecting information on flexible work allowances as part of Full Payment Submissions to HMRC would allow firms that over or underperform for their sector to be highlighted, and help to identify sectors where movements towards flexible work are lagging.

 For the long-term sick, and possibly for those who have been out of the labour market for longer periods (for example due to parental or caring responsibilities), there is a role for combining flexible working with targeted government spending too.
 In Denmark, a graded return-to-work scheme supports employees to return to work gradually.
 Employers pay usual wages for the hours worked, while the government pays sickness benefits for the remaining time.
 The impacts are substantial: in a given week, programme participants are 50% more likely to have returned to their regular working hours than non-participants.

-2. Provide tailored support to companies, based on their employee demographics
+2. Provide tailored support based on employee demographics

 The emphasis should be on timely and tailored support that is easy to access.
-The government could start by identifying companies with immediate risks of workers moving into inactivity (for example, those with high numbers of older workers, where several employees are on parental leave, or where workers have gone on long-term sickness leave) and point them towards support relevant to their challenge.
-This could involve partnerships with bodies such as CIPD to disseminate best practice and information on how to access more extensive support services.
-Or for small organisations, who are least likely to pay for external advice, an offer of free one-to-one sessions to help plan an employee’s return to work.
+The government could start by identifying companies with immediate risks of workers moving into inactivity and point them towards support relevant to their challenge.
+For small organisations, which are least likely to pay for external advice, an offer of free one-to-one sessions to help plan an employee’s return to work could be beneficial.

-A critical question, however, is how effective this support will be – there is evidence of both effective and ineffective programmes, and not enough evidence (particularly in the UK) to be confident in what works.
-Complementing this immediate support with funding for more robust evaluation will be critical for long-term benefits.
+A critical question, however, is how effective this support will be – there is evidence of both effective and ineffective programmes and not enough evidence to be confident in what works.

 In theory, a feature of the jobs market should be that good employers are rewarded by attracting more and better applicants.
-For example, characterising your immediate supervisor as a ‘partner’ rather than a ‘boss’ provides an uplift in life satisfaction equivalent to a 30% increase in pay.
-If companies with ‘bad’ working environments needed to pay their staff 30% more, they would quickly go out of business, and the ‘good’ employers would prosper.
+For example, characterising your immediate supervisor as a ‘partner’ rather than a ‘boss’ provides an uplift in business satisfaction.
+If companies with ‘bad’ working environments needed to pay their staff 30% more to receive relevant applicants, they would quickly go out of business, and the ‘good’ employers would prosper.

 But in practice, it can be hard to spot good companies.
 Sites like Glassdoor and Indeed, which provide ratings of companies and show them next to their job adverts, play a crucial role.
 But given the huge importance of this quality information, the government could do more to support them, using the extensive data they already hold.

-Improving the quality of work will not happen overnight, but there are concrete steps that the government can take to accelerate the rate of change.
+Improving the quality of work will not happen overnight, but there are concrete steps that businesses and the government can take to accelerate the rate of change.
 It should be a top priority for reducing labour market inactivity.
-Just as importantly, it would benefit the 80% who are in work too.